ABOUT MODERN FILMS:

 SATOKO SEKIGUCHI

-Satoko Sekiguchi is an award-winning professional with over eight years of experience in sales, marketing, and PR in the Japan/UK film industries.
+Satoko Sekiguchi is an award-winning professional with 9+ years of experience in the UK/Japan film industries.

-Throughout her time at IMAGICA, a leading post-production house in Japan, she led numerous film/TV/anime-related projects, including the restoration of classic masterpieces and the organisation of a film festival in Asia.
+At Japan’s largest film lab, Imagica, she led numerous film, TV, anime projects as a sales and marketing executive, including the restoration of classic masterpieces and the organisation of a film festival in Asia.

-After completing a Master’s in International Film Business at the London Film School with Distinction in 2023, she joined Modern Films as a Marketing & Distribution Assistant.
-Her aspiration is to serve as a bridge, passing on memories of various people and eras to the next generation through films.
+After completing a Master’s in International Film Business at the London Film School with Distinction in 2023, she joined Modern Films, where she drives both production and marketing campaigns.